The Uganda National Examinations Board (UNEB) has released the 2025 Uganda Advanced Certificate of Education (UACE) results at Nakasero, State House.

 There has been an increase in the number of candidates who sat for the examinations compared to the previous years.

 In an exclusive interview with Uncovered UG reporters, Dan Odongo, UNEB Executive Director, said a total of 166,400 candidates registered for the examinations, compared to 141,996 candidates in 2024.
-This leads to a 17.2% increase with 24,404 candidates.
+This represents an increase of 24,404 candidates, equivalent to 17.2%.

 Also Read: JUST IN: PLE 2025 Results Released